 10. Be Prepared to Disconnect (Or Pay a Premium for WiFi)

 The Cook Islands is home to one and only one network/internet provider.
 With that, prices for WiFi are at a premium and you’ll rarely come across free WiFi.
 We recommend waiting until you get back home to post your holiday snaps, but if you absolutely need to have WiFi while you’re in the Cooks, be sure to check out How to Get Internet & WiFi in the Cook Islands.

-On a similar note, if you want to be able to use your phone instead of roaming, then take a look at The Best SIM Card in the Cook Islands for Travellers for all of the best seasons for doing particular activities.
+On a similar note, if you want to be able to use your phone instead of roaming, then take a look at The Best SIM Card in the Cook Islands for Travellers for advice on connecting to the local phone network.

 11. Whale Season is July to October, Kitesurfing is May to October, etc…